Trade mark attorney

 Once qualified as a trade mark attorney, you'll need to contact the Intellectual Property Regulation Board (IPReg) to join the Register of Trade Mark Attorneys.
 Once you're on the register you can apply for ordinary membership of CITMA, which makes you eligible for chartership and also gives you access to a network of support, news and events.

 You'll need to complete at least 16 hours of qualifying continuing professional development (CPD) a year in order to remain on the register.
 This can include attending, or speaking at, training, events and conferences run by organisations such as CITMA.
-You also need to read the specialist press to keep up to date with changes in trade mark law.
+You should also read the specialist press to keep up to date with changes in trade mark law.
 For more information, see CITMA Events.

 Post-qualification, professional development courses are available at Nottingham Law School.
-The IP Litigation and IP Advocacy Certificates, for example, are aimed at trade mark attorneys with at least two years' experience in intellectual property practice.
+The IP Litigation and IP Advocacy Certificates, for example, are aimed at trade mark attorneys with at least two years' post-qualification experience in intellectual property practice.
 On successful completion of these two certificates, you can obtain The Higher Courts Litigation Certificate, issued by IPReg, which allows you to litigate IP matters in the civil courts of England and Wales.

 Career prospects